Bask in Handel's inspiring Messiah while surrounded by candlelight and Calvary's magnificent Tiffany stained-glass masterpieces.

 The concert is family-friendly - each child 12 and under will receive an activity pack.
 This concert is also a sing-along.
 As an audience member you are not required to sing, but you are certainly invited to sing along on each of the choruses sung by the Festival Choir.

 We also offer this concert in support of outreach ministries on Pittsburgh's Northside.
 This year, as in years past, we ask audience members to bring non-perishable food items and extra shopping tote bags for Northside Common Ministries Food Pantry.
-Also, tickets are given to neighborhood schools, smaller churches, and groups such as Tickets for Kids.
+Also, tickets are given to neighborhood schools, smaller churches, and other local organizations.

 It's a fantastic way to kick off the holiday season, and we invite everyone to join in and sing for the joy of it!

 Tiffany meets Handel!
 Join us for Pittsburgh's holiday tradition!
 Sing a choral masterpiece surrounded by Tiffany masterpieces at the magnificently restored Calvary United Methodist Church in Pittsburgh's Northside.
 Since 2011, this concert has been practically a sell-out!
 You don't have to be a member of Calvary to sing in the Messiah Choir.
-As always, please invite your friends and family to come sing with us too!
+Please invite your friends and family to come sing with us too!
 It’s always a fun time, and no auditions are required.
-It’s a community event and we like to keep it low stress and encourage anyone and everyone to get involved!
-All voice parts are needed.
-No auditions required!
 Choir positions are unpaid.
 The choir is using the Watkins Shaw/Novello score.
 Scores will be provided for you.
 Contact us if you are interested in joining the Messiah Choir.
-Tuesday, November 8th is the cut off for new singers.
+Tuesday, November 5th is the cut off for new singers.

 Already a member of the Messiah Choir?
 Resources